CrewAI is a framework you build. Fasrad is the agent already running.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

-For custom multi-agent topology inside your own product, yes — that's exactly when you want a framework you own.
+CrewAI is a framework you embed in your own product to control multi-agent topology line by line.
 Fasrad isn't trying to be your orchestration library.
-It's the hosted agent for people who want the result without writing, deploying, and maintaining the crew themselves.
+It's the hosted agent for people who want the result without writing, deploying, and maintaining the crew themselves — working your inbox, calendar, and jobs today.

 No. There's no code, no LLM keys to manage, and no server to deploy.
 You connect Google, describe what you want in plain language, and the agent runs on Fasrad's infrastructure.

-CrewAI is the right call when you need a bespoke multi-agent design embedded in your own codebase, fine-grained control over each agent's reasoning, or tools that only exist inside your stack — a hosted product can't match that.
-There's no automated import; moving to Fasrad means re-describing the recurring jobs and triggers in plain language, which usually takes minutes rather than porting code.
+CrewAI is for embedding a bespoke multi-agent design in your own codebase — writing each agent's reasoning and wiring tools that live inside your stack.
+Fasrad takes the opposite approach: the inbox, calendar, CRM, and scheduler are already running, so there's no code to maintain.
+There's no automated import; moving over means re-describing the recurring jobs and triggers in plain language, which usually takes minutes rather than porting code.

 It acts.
 It reads and sends email, books calendar events, updates a CRM and datastores, browses the web, calls REST APIs, and runs scheduled and triggered tasks — without you operating each step.